InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Experiments

 \subsection{Ablation Studies}

-\textbf{Motion VQ-VAE} Table~\ref{tab:ablation_vq} presents an ablation study to evaluate key components of our proposed \emph{Motion VQ-VAE}.
+Table~\ref{tab:ablation_vq} presents an ablation study to evaluate key components of our proposed \emph{Motion VQ-VAE}.
 We investigated two primary factors: the input modality (individual motions vs two-person interactions) and the token map dimensions (1d vs 2d), using Reconstruction FID and MPJPE (Mean Per Joint Position Error).
 The results demonstrate that using individual motions as input with a 2D token map outperforms both the baseline of individual motions with a 1D token map, and the two-person interaction with a 2D token map.
 These findings suggest that preserving spatial information through 2D token maps and focusing on individual motions performs accurate motion reconstruction, and creates a more expressive token map with high-fidelity movement details.
-This can be further verified by the qualitative comparison provided in \Cref{fig:ablation_vq}.
-As shown, the 1D VQ-VAE struggles to accurately reconstruct the spatial positions and orientations of the joints for both individuals, leading to not only unrealistic interactions but also abnormal individual poses.
-In contrast, the proposed 2D VQ-VAE provides highly accurate reconstruction at both the individual pose and the collective interaction level.